anulisba/deployrentify/README.md

 ## Project Overview

-The White Matrix website is a [brief description of the website's purpose].
-It includes key features such as [list of key features].

-## Project Structure

-yarn test
-The project uses [testing framework] for unit and integration tests.

-Contributing
-Code Style
-Follow the [code style guidelines].
-Submitting Pull Requests
-Fork the repository.
-Create a new branch.
-Make your changes.
-Submit a pull request.
-License
-This project is licensed under the [License Name].
-See the LICENSE file for more details.

-css
-Copy code

-You can copy this content into a file named `DOCUMENTATION.md` to create the source code documentation for the White Matrix website. update the .md file with all content not plain text ChatGPT
-Sure!
-Here is the updated DOCUMENTATION.md file with proper formatting:

-markdown
-Copy code
-# White Matrix Website Documentation

-## Project Overview

-The White Matrix website is designed to showcase the portfolio and services of White Matrix.
+The White Matrix website is designed to showcase the portfolio and services of our company White Matrix.
 It includes key features such as an interactive slider on the home page, detailed service pages, and a contact form.

 ## Project Structure